mmago331/DocSearchEngine/README.md

 # DocSearchEngine

-DocSearchEngine is a minimal Express + TypeScript starter that serves a password-protected admin interface for upcoming document-search features.
-The current build renders simple HTML pages, protects them with a session-based login form, and exposes stubbed JSON endpoints for same-origin API calls.
+DocSearchEngine is a server-rendered document search portal built with Express and TypeScript.
+Upload PDFs, extract their text into PostgreSQL, and search across the content with full-text queries.

 ## Features
-- **Session login** – username/password are configured through environment variables and stored in the current session.
-- **Server-rendered pages** – HTML layouts (home, search, explore, library, admin) are produced directly by Express.
-- **Same-origin API stubs** – `/api/search` returns placeholder data that can be replaced with a real search implementation.
+- **User accounts with sessions** – Register directly in the UI or fall back to `.env`-provided admin credentials.
+- **PDF ingestion** – Upload PDFs, split them into per-page records, and store content in PostgreSQL for fast lookup.
+- **Full-text search** – Query your private library and public documents with PostgreSQL trigram indexes.
+- **Server-rendered UI** – Catalyst-inspired layouts rendered with EJS and styled via Tailwind CSS.

 ## Tech stack
-- **Runtime:** Node.js 20+, Express 4
+- **Runtime:** Node.js 18+, Express 4, EJS templates
 - **Language:** TypeScript (compiled to ES2022 modules)
-- **Tooling:** `ts-node-dev` for development, `typescript` for builds, `helmet` + `express-session` for security primitives
+- **Database:** PostgreSQL with `pg_trgm` and GIN indexes
+- **Styling:** Tailwind CSS

 ## Getting started
 1. **Install dependencies**